Paris

 Practical bits, answered

-Buy a Navigo weekly pass (€32.40) instead of single metro tickets (€2.55 each).
-The weekly pass covers all zones including airports and runs Monday to Sunday regardless of when you buy it.
-Single tickets now require a Navigo Easy card (€2) or the official app since paper tickets were phased out.
+Buy a Navigo weekly pass (€32.40) instead of loading single metro-train-RER tickets (€2.55 each via Navigo Easy or the Bonjour RATP app) if you are staying for more than a few days.
+The weekly pass covers all zones including airports and runs Monday 00:00 to Sunday 23:59 regardless of which day you buy it.
+Paper magnetic-strip tickets were fully discontinued in 2024, so you now need a Navigo Easy card (€2 one-time card fee, tickets loaded separately) or the official app to buy single rides.
 The metro is still faster than taxis during rush hour (7:30-9:30am, 5-7pm).
 Download Citymapper for navigation.
 Avoid pickpockets on crowded lines 1 and 4, especially near tourist stops like Châtelet-Les Halles and Gare du Nord.

-Lunch menus (formules) offer the same food as dinner for half the price—expect €20-35 for two courses vs €50-80 at dinner.
-Cafes charge more if you sit (€6-10 for coffee) vs. stand at the bar (€3-4).
-Avoid restaurants on major tourist streets like Rue de la Huchette—walk one block over for better value and quality.
+Lunch menus (formules) offer the same food as dinner for less -- expect €25-40 for two courses at lunch vs €35-55 for a full dinner at a neighborhood bistro.
+Cafes charge more if you sit (€3-5 for an espresso at a table or terrace) vs. stand at the bar (€1.50-3 depending on the neighborhood -- central and tourist areas lean toward the higher end).
+Avoid restaurants on major tourist streets like Rue de la Huchette -- walk one block over for better value and quality.

 August is when Parisians vacation—many local restaurants and shops close, but major attractions stay open and are less crowded.
 December brings magical Christmas markets and festive lights.
 Spring (April-May) offers perfect weather, blooming gardens, and moderate crowds.
 Book accommodations 2-3 months ahead for best prices.